Skip to main content

 Setup Shortcut

-TapKit Shortcut (runtime)
+Use TapKit shortcut (runtime)

-The runtime Shortcut handles clipboard-based data transfer and automation actions during phone control.
+The runtime shortcut handles clipboard-based data transfer and automation actions during phone control.
 It uses:

 • Clipboard access for text transfer